 Unlocking a phone refers to altering the software so that it can work with any carrier.
 Most phones start out "locked", meaning that they will only function properly when they are used with the carrier that sold the phone to you.
 This can be annoying if you want to switch carriers but keep your phone, or if you want to use a phone that isn't issued by the carrier that holds your contract.
 Unlocking a phone disables the software that keeps a phone tied to a specific carrier.
 It is a very useful thing to know how to do, and usually it isn't that difficult.
+Use the tool below to unlock your phone online, or click here to visit our partner, DoctorSIM, and use their unlocking service.

 History and Legality